a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 Several months later I was itching for the rails again.
 It had been almost two years since I had been home to California, and I missed it dearly.
 So my goal was to ride from San Antonio to Yuma and return, and then walk over the Colorado River bridge into California.
 I had no idea if I could accomplish this on another 3-day pass, but I was game to try.
 My plan was to ride as far as I could in half the time I had and then to turn around and head back.
 If I turned up AWOL it would be hard to explain what I had been doing to the Company Commander.

-Buying a canvas reclining chair at the Salvation Army store for $.75 I set it up on a flat car and reclined in true hobo style.
+Buying a canvas reclining chair at the Salvation Army store for $.75, I set it up on a flat car and reclined in true hobo style.
 You should have seen the looks I got from the waiting passengers when my train passed through the San Antonio station.
 Disbelief mixed with waves and good cheer.
 Truthfully, I was kind of embarrassed.
 After a few hundred miles my luxurious accommodations ended as the chair disintegrated from heavy bouncing over rough rails.
 Once again I was scrounging for old cardboard boxes to lie down on.

 There were many bad types on this trip.
-Fortunately, I made friends with several real hobos who warned me to stay clear of the others.
+Fortunately, I made friends with several good natured hobos who warned me to stay clear of the others.
 I took their word for it, because these guys themselves looked pretty tough on their own.
 They warned me the others were armed and dangerous.
 I don't doubt them to this day.
 The railroad right-of-way passes within a stone's throw from the Mexican border for long stretches in both Texas and Arizona.
 Border patrol jeeps raced for miles on dirt roads alongside the train while they checked us all out with their binoculars.
 To what end I can't say, as they never stopped or boarded the train, and there were lots of Hispanics aboard.
-On this trip my companions named me "The California Kid".
+On this trip my companions gave me the moniker "The California Kid".

 Arriving at Yuma I was behind schedule and I ran across the bridge just to be "home" for a minute, bending down an kissing my native soil.
 Incredibly corny yes, but I was a homesick soldier who had been stationed far from the "hip world" too long.

 The vastness of the southwest is overwhelming when experienced from the perspective of a lonely freight train, rolling hour after hour, day and night, through the endless deserts of Arizona and New Mexico.
 As sleeping was difficult, many waking hours were spent gazing out over the desert as the miles roll by under the moonlight with millions of bright stars overhead.
-In 72 two hours I had crossed and re-crossed half of Texas and all of Arizona and New Mexico in my quest to reach California, a total of 2,100 miles.
+In 72 two hours I had crossed and re-crossed half of Texas and all of Arizona and New Mexico in my quest to reach California, a roundtrip of 2,100 miles.

 Chapman playing the part.
 Oh how I'd love

-to locate him now, after almost 50 years, and
+to locate him now, after almost 70 years, and

 learn his reaction to this tale.